paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-038-administrative-remedies-for-false-claims-and-statements.md

       (II) will reimburse such recipient or party for any portion of the money paid on such request or demand; or

-  (C) made to an authority which has the effect of decreasing an obligation to pay or account for property, services, or money, except that such term does not include any claim made in any return of tax imposed by the Internal Revenue Code of 1986;
+  (C) made to an authority which has the effect of concealing or improperly avoiding or decreasing an obligation to pay or transmit property, services, or money to the authority, except that such term does not include any claim made in any return of tax imposed by the Internal Revenue Code of 1986;

 (4) “investigating official” means an individual who—